srl-labs/containerlab/docs/lab-examples/ixiacone-srl.md

 === "SR Linux"
     SR Linux node comes up pre-configured with the commands listed in [srl.cfg][srlcfg] file which configure IPv4 addresses on both interfaces and install a static route to route the traffic coming from ixia-c.
 === "Keysight ixia-c-one"
-    IPv4 addresses for data ports eth1/2 of ixia-c node are configured with `./ifcfg` scripts executed by containerlab on successful deployment[^3].
-These commands are listed in the topology file under `exec` node property.
+    IPv4 addresses for ixia-c node interfaces are configured via the OTG API as part of the `ipv4_forwarding.go` script and can changed between the test runs by applying a different OTG configuration.

 #### Execution